Torann/laravel-cloudsearch/readme.md

 > This feature is experimental

 Laravel CloudSearch can support multiple languages by appending the language code to the index type, so when the system performs a search it will only look for data that is on in the current system locale suffixed index type.
 For this to work the model needs to use the `LaravelCloudSearch\Eloquent\Localized` trait or something similar to it and model needs to have the filed `locale`.

-For more information see the config file for more details.